Geerodge/georgemc.co.uk/src/newsletters/7-steps-to-growing-your-personal-brand-on-twitter.md

 {% imagePlaceholder "./src/assets/images/newsletter/content-breakdown-and-schedule.png", "Content breakdown and schedule" %}

-This image is pretty hard to read, but you can view it and duplicate it [on Notion here](https://picturesque-rook-66c.notion.site/Content-Breakdown-and-Schedule-38d1d51753ef49658a6667118c0ecf94)
+This image is pretty hard to read, but you can view and duplicate it [on Notion here](https://picturesque-rook-66c.notion.site/Content-Breakdown-and-Schedule-38d1d51753ef49658a6667118c0ecf94)

 &nbsp;